 Organization of Columbine Community Village

-Columbine Community Village became a Colorado nonprofit corporation in March 2012.
-Serving on our founding board of directors are Steve Woods, President of Aspen International Consulting; Lloyd Gottman, President of Synergetic Sytems, LLC; and Arnie Snyder, Owner of Elder Life Advisors, LLC.
+Columbine Community Village was organized as a Colorado nonprofit corporation in March 2012.
+Serving on our board of directors are Lloyd Gottman, Mary Kaes, Arnie Snyder, and Steve Woods.

-Columbine Community Village's Director, Arnie Snyder, is a co-founder of Colorado’s first Village, Washington Park Cares [now called A Little Help].
-He served with Washington Park Cares for five years, first in its pre-startup stage, then as a member of the board of directors.
-Early in 2012, he left the board in order to found a new Village in suburban South Jefferson County.
+Columbine Community Village's Director, Arnie Snyder, is a co-founder of Colorado’s first Village, A Little Help, which was established in 2007 as Washington Park Cares.
+He served on its board of directors for five years.
+In 2012 he founded Columbine Community Village in suburban South Jefferson County.
 Arnie has lived in the Columbine area with his family for over 30 years.